Metin Aslan

-Metin Aslan (born 4 March 1978 in Linz) is a professional footballer.
+Metin Aslan (born 4 March 1978) is a professional footballer.
 He currently plays for Alanyaspor.

 Club career

 Born in Austria, Aslan made his professional debut with SV Pasching and won the Erste Liga in 2002 to gain promotion to Austria's top league.
 He then moved to Turkey to play for the second division side Manisaspor, and in 2006, signed with Antalyaspor.
 Aslan made his debut for Antalyaspor in a match on 6 August 2006 against Çaykur Rizespor, where he came on as a 70th-minute substitute for Levent Kartop.